spectrocloud/hello-universe/README.md

 Inside the Hello Universe container, [Caddy](https://caddyserver.com/) is used as a reverse proxy to route requests to the API server.
 The API server is expected to be listening on port `3000`.

 If the Hello Universe API is enabled for authorization, provide the `TOKEN` environment variable with the API authorization token.
 The default anonymous token is `"931A3B02-8DCC-543F-A1B2-69423D1A0B94"`.
 The reverse proxy will include the token when forwarding requests to the API server.

+> ![TIP]
+> If you want to automatically inject the authorization token into the reverse proxy for all API requests.
+Uncomment the following line in the Caddyfile.
+> `header_up Authorization "Bearer {$TOKEN}"` on line 29.
+You can find the Caddyfile configuration in **/etc/caddy/**.
+> Issue the command `caddy reload --config /etc/caddy/Caddyfile` to apply the changes.

 ## Image Verification